PsycheClone/LogScrubber/README.md

 At the moment, this tool requires files that exclusively contain perf4j logs.

 Use this next config snippet in your application.
 What is important here is that ONLY perf4j logging is appended to a single file.
-And the Conversion pattern, because these lines will be parsed and will expect this particular pattern.
+And also the ConversionPattern.
+These loglines will be parsed using regex and will expect this particular pattern.

   ```
   # perf4j appender
   log4j.appender.perf=org.apache.log4j.FileAppender
-  log4j.appender.perf.File=${karaf.data}/log/perf4j.log
+  log4j.appender.perf.File={Path to log folder}/log/perf4j.log
   log4j.appender.perf.layout=org.apache.log4j.PatternLayout
   log4j.appender.perf.layout.ConversionPattern=%d | %-5.5p | %-16.16t | %-32.32c{1} | %X{bundle.id} - %X{bundle.name} - %X{bundle.version} | %m%n
   log4j.appender.perf.append=true